Content []

 Hill pork

-Hill pork is processed in many different ways: grilled, steamed, and braised with coconut.
+Hill pork is processed in many different ways in Pu Luong: grilled, steamed, and braised with coconut.
 These hill pigs, weighing around 50 kg, roam freely on the hills and feed on natural vegetation, resulting in tender meat with a unique aroma.
 With their thick black skin and a thin layer of fat, these pigs offer a delightful dining experience.
-What sets the hill pork apart is the infusion of aromatic spices, especially the mac Khen seeds commonly found in the Northwest mountains.
+What sets the hill pork apart is the infusion of aromatic spices, especially the mac Khen seeds, commonly found in the Northwest mountains.
 These seeds contribute a distinctive fragrance and add depth to the overall taste of the dish.
 The hill pork dish becomes a signature delicacy that entices visitors to indulge in its flavors.
+If you're wondering what to eat in Pu Luong, hill pork is definitely a must-try!

 4. Hill chicken